Djokovic defeats Thiem to reach Madrid final

 Djokovic was handed a walkover to the last four because quarter-final opponent Marin Cilic had food poisoning and that might have explained his rusty, error-laden start as Thiem claimed an early advantage.

-The world number one hit back, though, and then staved off two break points at 4-4 before proving equal to a series of drop shots in the tie-break as Thiem's curious approach helped Djokovic clinch the opener.
+But the world No.1 hit back and then staved off two break points at 4-4 before proving equal to a series of drop-shots in the tie-break as Thiem's curious approach helped Djokovic clinch the opener.

 Thiem failed to seize break-point opportunities in Djokovic's opening two service games of the second set but he finally made the breakthrough to go 4-2 up with a cross-court forehand winner at the end of another lengthy rally.